 We are also a school that looks out beyond the village to many local communities and areas, the sea, and links with a school in Ethiopia.
 All of these connections support our school ethos which places a high priority on an inspiring, flexible, relevant and creative curriculum for all children.

 There is a strong ethos of using the outdoors to enrich learning.
 Children and staff at Blackawton are encouraged to ask the question, ‘why am I doing this indoors?’
 To support this approach one of our fields has been turned into our sixth ‘classroom’.
-It features a poly tunnel, raised beds, an amphitheatre and Forest School zone.
+It features a poly tunnel, raised beds, an outdoor classroom, an amphitheatre and Forest School zone.
 We believe learning at Blackawton should have no boundaries.

 Knowledge and Skills based curriculum

-MFL is taught weekly across KS1 and KS2.
+MFL is taught weekly across KS2

-Alternate weekly assemblies happen, whereby ‘Open the Book’ role-play of Bible stories, is balanced with stories from other world religions.
+Alternate weekly assemblies happen, whereby ‘Open the Book’ role-play of Bible stories, is balanced with stories from other world religions

 The Early Years Foundation Stage is the curriculum delivered in the Nursery and Reception classes.